 ~ Thich Nhat Hanh

 As an American television actress, Miranda started her career at a local stage production and high school.
 Before she made her television debut, she began as a model.
-She starred as Lacey Briggs on Blood and Oil, a 2015 movie, and now she’s starring as Firefighter Stella Kid in Chicago Fire (both on Amazon) filmed in Chicago.
+She starred as Lacey Briggs in Blood and Oil, a 2015 movie, and now she’s starring as Firefighter Stella Kid in Chicago Fire (both on Amazon), filmed in Chicago.
 Miranda once told the Chicago Sun-Times that she feels there’s a magical undercurrent to life that connects us all.

 British English actor, Finn Jones, is famous for his role as Loras Tyrell in the HBO series Game of Thrones (Amazon).
-He trained on a three-year acting course leading to his appearance on movie scenes and has since then been a fairly regular face on TV.
+He trained on a three-year acting course leading to his appearance in movie scenes and has since then been a fairly regular face on TV.

 “Mindful and creative, a child who has neither a past, nor examples to follow, nor value judgments, simply lives, speaks and plays in freedom.”